GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

 Instead, code is only allowed to schedule an I/O operation together with a callback to be executed once it's finished.
 Such callbacks are executed as part of the browser's event loop.
-I won't be going into details here, but if you're interested in learning how event loop works under the hood, check out Jake Archibald's [article](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/) which explains this topic in-depth.
+I won't be going into details here, but if you're interested in learning how the event loop works under the hood, check out Jake Archibald's [article](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/) which explains this topic in-depth.